-All study drug material will be stored at the study site under secured conditions with limited access.
-Study drug boxes containing C16G2 Varnish or Placebo will be stored at 2-8°C.
+All study drug material will be stored under secured conditions with limited access.
+Study drug boxes containing C16G2 or Placebo Strip will be stored at 2-8°C.

-Used varnish vials will be replaced in the study drug box and re-stored.
-Used study drug can be kept at room temperature.
-After dosing in the study is complete, box(es) will be sealed closed with tamper evident tape for future drug accountability by the authorized study staff and/or clinical study monitor (See Section 9.1.7).
+Used tooth strips are discarded at the end of each treatment event, the pouches will need to be retained for study drug accountability purposes.
+Excess tooth strips will be replaced in the study drug box and re-stored at room temperature or 2-8°C. After dosing in the study is complete, box(es) will be sealed closed for future drug accountability by the authorized study staff and/or clinical study monitor (See Section 9.1.7).